 Twilight & Booth Racing

-CYC hosts Twilight Racing on Tuesdays and Thursdays nights for the Town Class, and Rhodes 19.
+CYC hosts Twilight Racing on Tuesday and Thursday nights for the Town Class, and Rhodes 19.
 Sunday mornings welcome Town Class racing.
 Akin to the early days of racing, the starting line stretches from a fixed buoy in the harbor to a booth attached to the CYC clubhouse and uses a variety of government marks just off the mouth of Marblehead Harbor.

 2020 CYC TWILIGHT RACING & COOKE NOR AND SAILING INSTRUCTIONS